ananthakumaran/ananthakumaran.github.com/_posts/thoughts/5-3-2010-try-to-be-lazy.markdown

 		Go to the _post folder
 		right click and create a new file

-Oh My God!, I am doing the same task again and again for every changes i make in my website.
+Oh My God!, I am doing the same task again and again, for every changes i make in my website.
 Don't i write programs to automate this kind of work.
 Then why i am not automating this.

 Be lazy
 -------
 I am very lazy.
 Being a lazy person is good in some ways.
-Sometimes it turnsout that i neednot do some work, otherwise i would have done it.
+Sometimes it turnsout, i neednot do some work, otherwise i would have done it.
-Ok Is it right to be a lazy programmer.
+Ok is it right to be a lazy programmer?.
 Yes it is.
 Lazy programmers are the best programmers in the world :).
 Now i am going to try hard to be a lazy programmer.
 So i am going to do all this repetetive work in a single click.

 Shell Script